Three Ways to Transition Back to School Well

 3 Symbols

 There, three things!
-We could also talk about reducing your schedule to only essential things (move that annual optician’s appointment to next month!), avoiding extra engagements, getting to bed on time, eating well and so on, but I’ll leave you with a recommendation of an excellent book which if you’ve not read it, you should.
+We could also talk about reducing your schedule to only essential things (move that annual optician’s appointment to next month!), avoiding extra engagements, getting to bed on time, eating well and so on, but I’ll leave you with a recommendation of a book I’m reading which deals with all this sort of stuff: The Joy Reset.